acg-team/Selection-in-Genes-Course/tutorials/branch-site-model/README.md

 For this tutorial we will use a small dataset of lysozyme sequences from primates, previously analysed in [Yang, 1998](https://academic.oup.com/mbe/article/15/5/568/987857?login=false).
 We will use a 7-species subset that represents the four major primate lineages of the phylogeny to save time on the analyses.

 For such analyses we need an alignment of homologous protein-coding DNA sequences that start with the 1st codon position and end with a 3rd.
-We will use an alignment file in PhyLip format, `lysozymeSmall.phy`, and the corresponding phylogenetic tree file, `lysozymeSmall.trees`.
+We will use an alignment file in PhyLip format, `lysozymeSmall.phy`, and the corresponding phylogenetic tree file, `lysozymeSmall.newick`.

 The files are available on the left-hand panel under the heading **Data**.